Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Some of the most interesting attractions in Medan are the Great Mosque of Medan, which has Islamic and European influences, and Maimun Palace, the royal house of the Sultanate of Deli.

-If you want to explore Medan with an informative guide, you could try a Medan guided group tour.
+If you want to explore Medan with the help of a guide, then you can book a Medan city tour.

 2. Bukit Lawang